You can listen to the voice recording, or read through the text below.

-Aah, but the sweet scourge of the little black bees.
-The African wilderness houses many perils – animals, snakes, insects, the elements, the very bush itself.
-But if one knows the wilderness and is vigilant and careful, one can usually avoid them.
-What one cannot avoid are the irritants.
-At the top of my irritant list is probably the stingless little black bees.
-Tsetse are an irritant of note too, but they don’t like coming into the sun, so unless you are spending time under a shady tree where the surface is a bit sandy, there wouldn’t be as many of them.
+At the top of my irritant list are the little black bees.
+Tsetse flies are an irritant of note too, but they do not like coming into the sun, so unless you are spending time under a shady tree where the surface is a bit sandy, there won’t be too many of them.

 The little bees, however, seem to be omnipresent – in force.
-They are usually moisture-starved and constantly, I mean con-stant-ly, swarm around your head and crawl into you eyes and nose and mouth and ears to lap up whatever wetness they can from you.
-They will even gather moisture from carcases.
-The only relief is at night, when they pass on the irritant-job to the mosquitos.
+They are perpetually moisture-starved and constantly, I mean, con-stant-ly, swarm around your head and crawl into your eyes and nose and mouth and ears, or settle on your sweaty arms to lap up whatever body moisture they can.
+They will even gather it from carcasses.
+The only relief is at night – then they pass on the baton to the mosquitos.

-They build their nest in hollow trees or other cavities that are difficult to access for raiders (like us).
-The nest is typically small like in the picture and incredibly well concealed.
-Its entrance is a tiny tube, thinner than a pencil, almost invisible among the bark folds.
-The only giveaway is the movement of the bees as they arrive and leave, but they are tiny, only about three millimetres, and you have to be damn good to spot them.
-Your best chance is in the late afternoon when the sun is low and the light gets reflected off the higher concentration of them around the nest, like dust in a shaft of sunlight.
+The little bees are stingless.
+They build their nest in hollow trees or other cavities that are difficult to access for raiders, such as badgers, baboons, monkeys, and us.
+The entrance is a tiny tube, thinner than a pencil, almost invisible among the bark folds.
+The only giveaway is the movement of the bees as they arrive and leave.
+But they are tiny, only about three millimetres, and you must be extremely sharp to spot them.
+Your best chance is in the late afternoon when the sun is low and the light reflects off them as they swarm around the nest, like dust in a shaft of sunlight.